zerausolrac/PyCollab/README.md

 <b>Report Learn-Colaborate</b>
 <li>
-If you need to know about recording storage size, duration and  recording ID before download any recording you can create a report, where -f is point to learn_courses.txt file that have Blackboard Learn courses ID listed by row:
+If you need to know about recording storage size, duration and  recording ID before download any recording you can create a report, where -f is point to learn_courses.txt file that have Blackboard Learn courses ID listed by row.
+<b>Note:</b>If the recording has public_access disabled, the recording won't be readed by script and will 403 report will be generated with list recording_id.

 </li>

 ```